ianblenke/docker-wildfly-cluster/README.md

 This image is built on the [jboss/wildfly](https://registry.hub.docker.com/u/jboss/wildfly/) docker image.

-This image is meant to be used with [jboss/wildfly](https://registry.hub.docker.com/u/ianblenke/docker-jboss-gossiprouter/) docker image, more specifically: this should be deployed with the [maestro-ng](https://github.com/signalfuse/maestro-ng) docker orchestration tool.
+This image is meant to be used with [ianblenke/docker-jboss-gossiprouter](https://registry.hub.docker.com/u/ianblenke/docker-jboss-gossiprouter/) docker image.
+More specifically: this should be deployed with the [maestro-ng](https://github.com/signalfuse/maestro-ng) docker orchestration tool.

 This could easily be adapted to use any of the other [JBoss dockerfiles](https://github.com/jboss/dockerfiles/), there is nothing here inherently unique to Wildfly.